projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 * ``-s 2,passthru,0/2/0,gpu``:
   This is GVT-d to passthrough the VGA controller to Windows.
   You may need to change 0/2/0 to match the bdf of the VGA controller on your platform.

-* ``-s 3,ahci,hd:/root/img/win10.img``:
-  This is the hard disk where Windows 10 should be installed..
-  Make sure that the slot ID **3** points to your win10 img path.

 * ``-s 4,virtio-net,tap0``:
   This is for the network virtualization.